peterjurich/technicalwriting/notes/technical writers hq.md

 Ex.
 “The user should be able to follow/repeat/identify/describe/choose…”
 Bennies: **Having one defined objective helps you create modular content that reduces the chance of overlap with other docu.**
 Easier to: research, create, organize
+Benefits of: docu is easier to create, organize, and maintain.